 - General medical hospitals and other healthcare facilities

 - Child welfare and other family assistance agencies

 The program curriculum meets the educational requirements for licensure as a Mental Health Counselor in the state of Hawaiʻi.
 Additional information can be obtained from the Hawaiʻi Department of Commerce and Consumer Affairs.
 Please note that, in addition to completing the M.A. program, the current law has other requirements, including earning a passing score on the National Counselor Examination for Licensure and Certification and accruing at least 3000 hours of post-graduate experience in the practice of mental health counseling.

-To be eligible for admission to the Master of Arts in Counseling Psychology program, students must meet the following minimum requirements:
+To be eligible for admission to the Master of Arts in Counseling Psychology program, candidates must meet the following minimum requirements:

 - A baccalaureate degree from a regionally-accredited institution;

-- A strong background in psychology or a closely-related field, with a minimum of 15 semester hours of course work in psychology; strongly recommended are an introductory or survey of psychology, statistical techniques, research methods, and at least two 300-level or higher psychology courses.
-For these 15 semester hours, similar courses in closely-related fields of study may also be acceptable;
+- A strong background in psychology or a closely related field, with a minimum of 15 semester hours of course work in psychology, strongly recommended are:

-- At least one 3-semester-credit course in statistics and one 3-semester-credit course in research methods from any discipline;
+- At least one 3-credit course in statistics and one 3-credit course in research methods from any discipline;

 Meeting the minimum requirements does not guarantee admission.
 Eligible applications are reviewed by the Psychology Graduate Admissions Committee, which uses multiple criteria for the assessment of applicants.
 Admission is selective.
 Priority may be given to students applying for full-time enrollment.
 Depending on program needs, a few outstanding applicants for part-time enrollment may be admitted.

 The application priority deadline for Fall admission is January 20, 2023.
 Please see Graduate Application Procedures for detailed information.